jdohertydev/turia-park-run/README.md

 ## Sign-up page

 * After generating awareness, interest and desire of the running event through the other pages, the purpose of the sign-up page is to affect action.
 * The user is required to enter their name, email address and also select where they heard about the event.
+This will help to understand how users are finding us.
 * All fields are required and a valid email address (with @, .com, etc) needs to be entered by the user.

 ![Screenshot of sign-up form](assets/images/readme-images/sign-up-screenshot.png)